Vy187/cyber_security_notes/Sec+ Notes.md

 ### 10A: Endpoint Security
 #### Endpoint Hardening
-Configuation baselines settings for services and policy configuration for a network appliance or for a server operating in a particular application role.
+$\color{#a5d6ff} {Configuation\ baselines}$ settings for services and policy configuration for a network appliance or for a server operating in a particular application role.

 #### Endpoint Protection
 Segmentation reduces the potential impact of a cybersecurity incident by isolating systems and limiting the spread of an attack or malware infection.

-Device isolation removes or severely restricts communications paths to a particular device or system.
+Device $\color{#a5d6ff} {isolation}$ removes or severely restricts communications paths to a particular device or system.

-Antivirus software inspects traffic to locate and block viruses.
+$\color{#a5d6ff} {Antivirus}$ software inspects traffic to locate and block viruses.

-Full Disk Encryption (FDE) encrypts of all data on a disk can be accomplished via a supported OS, thirdparty software, or at the controller level by the disk device itself.
+$\color{#a5d6ff} {Full\ Disk\ Encryption\ (FDE)}$ encrypts of all data on a disk can be accomplished via a supported OS, thirdparty software, or at the controller level by the disk device itself.

-A Self-Encrypting Drive (SED) is a disk drive where the controller can automatically encrypt data that is written to it.
+$\color{#a5d6ff} {Self-Encrypting\ Drive\ (SED)}$ is a disk drive where the controller can automatically encrypt data that is written to it.

-In storage encryption, Key Encryption Key (KEK) is the private key that is used to encrypt the symmetric bulk media encryption key (MEK).
+In storage encryption, $\color{#a5d6ff} {Key\ Encryption\ Key\ (KEK)}$ is the private key that is used to encrypt the symmetric bulk media encryption key (MEK).
 This means that a user must authenticate to decrypt the MEK and access the media.

-A patch is a small unit of supplemental code meant to address either a security problem or a functionality flaw in a software package or operating system.
+A $\color{#a5d6ff} {patch}$ is a small unit of supplemental code meant to address either a security problem or a functionality flaw in a software package or operating system.

-A patch management system identifies, tests, and deploys OS and application updates.
+A $\color{#a5d6ff} {patch\ management}$ system identifies, tests, and deploys OS and application updates.
 Patches are often classified as critical, security-critical, recommended, and optional.

 #### Advanced Endpoint Protection
-An Endpoint Detection and Response (EDR) refers to a software agent that collects system data and logs for analysis by a monitoring system to provide early detection of threats.
+$\color{#a5d6ff} {Endpoint\ Detection\ and\ Response\ (EDR)}$ is a software agent that collects system data and logs for analysis by a monitoring system to provide early detection of threats.

-A Host-Based Intrustion Detection System (HIDS) is a type of IDS that monitors a computer system for unexpected behavior or drastic changes to the system's state.
+$\color{#a5d6ff} {Host-Based Intrustion Detection System (HIDS)}$ is a type of IDS that monitors a computer system for unexpected behavior or drastic changes to the system's state.

-A Host-Based Intrustion Prevention System (HIPS) is a endpoint protection that can detect and prevent malicious activity via signature and heuristic pattern matching.
+$\color{#a5d6ff} {Host-Based\ Intrustion\ Prevention\ System\ (HIPS)}$ is a endpoint protection that can detect and prevent malicious activity via signature and heuristic pattern matching.

-File Integrity Monitoring (FIM) refers to a type of software that reviews system files to ensure that they have not been tampered with.
+$\color{#a5d6ff} {File\ Integrity\ Monitoring\ (FIM)}$ is a type of software that reviews system files to ensure that they have not been tampered with.

-User and Entity Behavior Analytics (UEBA) refers to a system that can provide automated identification of suspicious activity by user accounts and computer hosts.
+$\color{#a5d6ff} {User\ and\ Entity\ Behavior\ Analytics\ (UEBA)}$ refers to a system that can provide automated identification of suspicious activity by user accounts and computer hosts.

 #### Endpoint Configuration
+If endpoint security is breached, there are several classes of vector to consider for mitigation which are social engineering, vulnerabilities, lack of security controls, configuration drift, and weak configuration.

+Access control refers to regulating and managing the permissions granted to individuals, software, systems, and networks to access resources or information.

+Implementing the principle of least privilege (PoLP) is a cornerstone of improving endpoint protection and minimizing the risk of security issues.

+In networks, ACLs are associated with routers, firewalls, or similar devices and define rules that determine how network traffic is filtered or forwarded based on criteria like source IP addresses, destination IP addresses, ports, or protocols.

+The three basic file permissions:
+* Read (r) —is the ability to access and view the contents of a file or list the contents of a directory.
+* Write (w) —is the ability to save changes to a file, or create, rename, and delete files in a directory (also requires execute).
+* Execute (x) —is the ability to run a script, program, or other software file, or the ability to access a directory, execute a file from that directory, or perform a task on that directory, such as file search.

+A $\color{#a5d6ff} {chmod\ command}$ is Linux command for managing file permissions.

+A $\color{#a5d6ff} {allow\ list}$ is a security configuration where access is denied to any entity (software process, IP/domain, and so on) unless the entity appears on an allow list.

+A $\color{#a5d6ff} {block\ list}$ is a security configuration where access is generally permitted to a software process, IP/domain, or other subject unless it is listed as explicitly prohibited.

+Monitoring plays a vital role in endpoint hardening, helping to enforce and maintain the security measures put in place during the hardening process.

+Configuration enforcement describes methods used to ensure that systems and devices within an organization's network adhere to mandatory security configurations.
+It depends on these capabilities which are standardized configuration baselines, automated configuration management tools, continuous monitoring and compliance checks, and change management.

+Group Policy is a feature of the Microsoft Windows operating system and provides centralized management and configuration of operating systems, applications, and user settings in an Active Directory environment.

+$\color{#a5d6ff} {SELinux}$ is the default context-based permissions scheme provided with CentOS and Red Hat Enterprise Linux.

 #### Hardening Specialized Devices
+Physical device port hardening involves restricting the physical interfaces on a device that can be used to connect to it, thereby reducing potential avenues of physical attack.

+Endpoint encryption is critical to protecting sensitive data, especially in an enterprise setting.
+Some approaches to this are full disk encryption (FDE), removable media encryption, virtual private networks (VPNs), and email encryption.

+$\color{#a5d6ff} {Host-based\ firewalls}$ is a software application running on a single host and designed to protect only that host.

+To ensure maximum protection and efficient management, deploying and managing endpoint protection agents on workstations, laptops, and servers in an enterprise environment requires strategic planning and adherence to established best practice configuration and management practices.
+These practices include to create a deployment plan, standardize configurations, automate deployments, updates and patches, monitor endpoint protection, and centralized Management.

+Changing default passwords and removing unnecessary software are two fundamental practices in hardening an endpoint to strengthen its security posture.

+Decommissioning processes play a vital role in supporting security within an organization.

+#### Hardening Specialized Devices
+Industrial control systems (ICS), including supervisory control and data acquisition (SCADA) systems, embedded systems, real-time operating systems (RTOS), and Internet of Things (IoT) devices can be harden by regular system updates, disabling unnecessary services, limiting network access, using secure credentials, and using role-based access controls.
+Network-level security should also be implemented to protect them, such as firewalls, IDS/IPS, transport encryption protocols like TLS and SSH, regular security audits, and penetration tests to help identify and remediate vulnerabilities.

+For ICS/SCADA systems, hardening involves strict network segmentation to isolate these systems from the wider network and robust authentication and authorization processes to limit system access strictly.

 ### 10B: Mobile Device Hardening
 #### Mobile Harding Techniques
-Bring Your Own Device (BYOD) refers to the security framework and tools to facilitate using personally owned devices to access corporate networks and data.
+$\color{#a5d6ff} {Bring\ Your\ Own\ Device\ (BYOD)}$ is the security framework and tools to facilitate using personally owned devices to access corporate networks and data.

-Corporate Owned, Business Only (COBO) refers to enterprise mobile device provisioning model where the device is the property of the organization and personal use is prohibited.
+$\color{#a5d6ff} {Corporate\ Owned,\ Business\ Only\ (COBO)}$ refers to enterprise mobile device provisioning model where the device is the property of the organization and personal use is prohibited.

-Corporate Owned, Personally Enabled (COPE) refers to enterprise mobile device provisioning model where the device remains the property of the organization, but certain personal use, such as private email, social networking, and web browsing, is permitted.
+$\color{#a5d6ff} {Corporate\ Owned,\ Personally\ Enabled\ (COPE)}$ is the enterprise mobile device provisioning model where the device remains the property of the organization, but certain personal use, such as private email, social networking, and web browsing, is permitted.

-Choose Your Own Device (CYOD) refers to enterprise mobile device provisioning model where employees are offered a selection of corporate devices for work and, optionally, private use.
+$\color{#a5d6ff} {Choose\ Your\ Own\ Device\ (CYOD)}$ refers to enterprise mobile device provisioning model where employees are offered a selection of corporate devices for work and, optionally, private use.

-Mobile Device Management (MDM) is the process and supporting technologies for tracking, controlling, and securing the organization's mobile infrastructure.
+$\color{#a5d6ff} {Mobile\ Device\ Management\ (MDM)}$ is the process and supporting technologies for tracking, controlling, and securing the organization's mobile infrastructure.

 #### Location Services
 Geolocation is the use of network attributes to identify (or estimate) the physical position of a device:
 * Global Positioning System (GPS) determines the device's latitude and longitude based on information received from satellites via a GPS sensor.
 * Indoor Positioning System (IPS) is a technology that can derive a device's location when indoors by triangulating its proximity to radio sources such as Bluetooth beacons or Wi-Fi access points.

-Geofencing is a security control that can enforce a virtual boundary based on real-world geography.
+$\color{#a5d6ff} {Geofencing}$ is a security control that can enforce a virtual boundary based on real-world geography.

 GPS tagging is the process of adding geographical identification metadata, such as the latitude and longitude where the device was located at the time, to media such as photographs, SMS messages, video, and so on.

 #### Cellular
-Cellular are standards for implementing data access over cellular networks are implemented as successive generations.
+$\color{#a5d6ff} {Cellular}$ are standards for implementing data access over cellular networks are implemented as successive generations.
 For 2G (up to about 48 Kb/s) and 3G (up to about 42 Mb/s), there are competing GSM and CDMA provider networks.
 Standards for 4G (up to about 90 Mb/s) and 5G (up to about 300 Mb/s) are developed under converged LTE standards.

 #### Wi-Fi and Tethering Connection Methods
-Personal Area Network (PAN) is a network scope that uses close-range wireless technologies (usually based on Bluetooth or NFC) to establish communications between personal devices, such as smartphones, laptops, and printers/peripheral devices.
+$\color{#a5d6ff} {Personal\ Area\ Network\ (PAN)}$ is a network scope that uses close-range wireless technologies (usually based on Bluetooth or NFC) to establish communications between personal devices, such as smartphones, laptops, and printers/peripheral devices.

-An ad hoc network is a  type of wireless network where connected devices communicate directly with each other instead of over an established medium.
+An $\color{#a5d6ff} {ad\ hoc\ network}$ is a  type of wireless network where connected devices communicate directly with each other instead of over an established medium.

-Tethering is using the cellular data plan of a mobile device to provide Internet access to a laptop or PC.
+$\color{#a5d6ff} {Tethering}$ is using the cellular data plan of a mobile device to provide Internet access to a laptop or PC.
 The PC can be tethered to the mobile by USB, Bluetooth, or Wi-Fi (a mobile hotspot).

 #### Bluetooth Connection Methods
-Bluetooth is a short-range, wireless radio-network-transmission medium normally used to connect two personal devices.
+$\color{#a5d6ff} {Bluetooth}$ is a short-range, wireless radio-network-transmission medium normally used to connect two personal devices.
 Some security issues with this are device discovery, authentication and authorization, and malware.
-The security features are paring and authentication, bluetooth permissions, encryption, Bluetooth Secure Connections (BISC), and Bluetooth Low Energy Privacy (BLE).
+The security features are pairing and authentication, bluetooth permissions, encryption, Bluetooth Secure Connections (BISC), and Bluetooth Low Energy Privacy (BLE).

+$\color{#a5d6ff} {Bluejacking}$ refers to sending an unsolicited message or picture message using a Bluetooth connection.

-Bluesnarfing refers to a wireless attack where an attacker gains access to unauthorized information on a device using a Bluetooth connection.
+$\color{#a5d6ff} {Bluesnarfing}$ refers to a wireless attack where an attacker gains access to unauthorized information on a device using a Bluetooth connection.

 #### Near-Field Communications and Mobile Payment Services
-Near-Field Communication (NFC) is a standard for two-way radio communications over very short (around four inches) distances, facilitating contactless payment and similar technologies.
+$\color{#a5d6ff} {Near-Field\ Communication\ (NFC)}$ is a standard for two-way radio communications over very short (around four inches) distances, facilitating contactless payment and similar technologies.
 NFC is based on RFID.

 ---